Infekma/VirtualSolarSystem/README.md

 ![solarsystemv0 1](https://user-images.githubusercontent.com/9573054/30247752-8b100852-9612-11e7-9cdb-d817b0cbf601.jpg)

-All solar system planet properties are a accurate approximation.
+All solar system planet properties are a approximation.

 Current revision uses pre-defined orbits, calculated relative to the distance to the sun and the length of time to orbit around it.

-Futurerevision will consider implementing gravity.
+Future revision will consider implementing gravity.

 # Credits: